Year of Publication

 Conclusion: A quality improvement project using a brief educational intervention in an internal medicine clinic showed no effect, but improvements were seen when comparing HTN control and CI to past observations.
 Suggestions for clinical improvement are to address HTN at acute visits, increase use and documentation of non-pharmacological interventions, documenting formal HTN patient education handouts, multi-stage quality improvement projects for greater impact, increased use of patient adherence assessments, or larger implementations such as team based care models.

-Sutton, Alyssa Moore, "Assessment of an Intervention to Improve Clinical Inertia in Patients with Uncontrolled Hypertension in a Primary Care Setting" (2017).
+Sutton, Alyssa M., "Assessment of an Intervention to Improve Clinical Inertia in Patients with Uncontrolled Hypertension in a Primary Care Setting" (2017).
 DNP Projects.
 135.